micchie/pasteweb/index.md

 disable all the offload settings.
 But for PASTE, please enable TX checksum offloading.
 You can do so like `ethtool -K eth1 tx-checksum-ip-generic on` (ixgbe and e1000) or `ethtool -K eth1 tx-checksum-ipv4 on` (i40e).
-It doesn't really enable checksum offloading but is needed for internal reasons.
+It doesn't really enable checksum offloading (except for i40e case which does actually offload checksum to HW) but is needed for internal reasons.

 ### 2.2.2 Linux kernel